 ASSOCIATIVE AND PROPOSITIONAL PROCESSES

 A substantial amount of this research is based on the associative-propositional evaluation (APE) model, which distinguishes between the activation of associations in memory and the validation of the propositional information implied by activated associations (Gawronski & Bodenhausen, 2006, 2007, 2011).
 The original purpose of the APE model was to provide an integration of apparently inconsistent findings in the literature on implicit and explicit attitude change.
 In several of our ongoing studies, we use the core assumptions of the APE model to gain deeper insights into the mechanisms underlying various social psychological phenomena.
-Examples include the role of associative and propositional processes in attitude formation and change (e.g., Gawronski & LeBel, 2008), evaluative conditioning (e.g., Gawronski, Balas, & Creighton, in press), cognitive dissonance (e.g., Gawronski & Strack, 2004), cognitive balance (e.g., Langer, Walther, Gawronski, & Blank, 2009), prejudice and stereotyping (e.g., Gawronski, Peters, Brochu, & Strack, 2008), and self-representation (e.g., Peters & Gawronski, 2011).
+Examples include the role of associative and propositional processes in attitude formation and change (e.g., Gawronski & LeBel, 2008), evaluative conditioning (e.g., Gawronski, Balas, & Creighton, 2014), cognitive dissonance (e.g., Gawronski & Strack, 2004), cognitive balance (e.g., Langer, Walther, Gawronski, & Blank, 2009), prejudice and stereotyping (e.g., Gawronski, Peters, Brochu, & Strack, 2008), and self-representation (e.g., Peters & Gawronski, 2011).
 More recently, we have started to investigate the role of associative and propositional processes in various applied contexts, including political decision-making (e.g., Galdi, Arcuri, & Gawronski, 2008), consumer behavior (e.g., Gawronski, 2013), and affective disorders (e.g., Ouimet, Gawronski, & Dozois, 2009).

 GENERALIZATION VERSUS CONTEXTUALIZATION